Google AdWords Does Not Replace Organic Traffic

 The content on the rest of your site should push the fact that you are a local candy store enough anyway, so that the AdWords becomes an additional piece of information.
 But wait, does your website NOT have enough content to convince Google that you are a reputable and valued local candy store?

 If your SEO team's suggestion is to pay for AdWords campaigns focused on your main service keywords and area and have users land on your homepage, it's basically an admission that they are not keeping up with the online marketing environment.
 In SilverServers' opinion, you should never ever waste money on paying for traffic that you haven't put effort into gaining organically.
-Google and your visitors should already know that you are a local candy store, if you're website is doing its job properly.
+Google and your visitors should already know that you are a local candy store, if your website is doing its job properly.
 If your content is authoritative, engrossing and supported by your website's structure there should be no reason Google doesn't know who you are and what you do.
 Paying them to show otherwise is a waste of money and can even hurt your rankings in the long run.
 Running an ad to let your local audience know that you have something new and exciting coming is a much more effective and affordable use of AdWords.
 Alternatively, if you're working on SEO but need sales faster than the natural growth of your rankings can get them (ie. you need sales now),that's another situation where you might implement an AdWords strategy into your marketing.

 No matter which way you use AdWords, if your website content does not support the keywords and campaigns you are running you are only putting a band-aid on the problem.
 Once you stop paying, where does your traffic go?
 Your Page Authority?
 Continually paying for regular traffic is a trap, and one we see almost daily while moving clients on to our GrassRoots SEO program.
 Focus on your content, website technical quality and interaction with your audience first and foremost.
 If you need help growing your website's authority and rankings, contact SilverServers today!